morphismtech/squeal/README.md

         (#u ! #id .== #e ! #user_id)) )
 :}
 >>> renderQuery getUsers
-"SELECT u.name AS userName, e.email AS userEmail FROM users AS u INNER JOIN emails e ON (u.id = e.user_id)"
+"SELECT u.name AS userName, e.email AS userEmail FROM users AS u INNER JOIN emails AS e ON (u.id = e.user_id)"
 ```

 Now that we've defined the SQL side of things, we'll need a Haskell type
 for users.
 We give the type `Generics.SOP.Generic` and
 `Generics.SOP.HasDatatypeInfo` instances so that we can decode the rows